-The online Doctor of Public Health Program (DrPH) in Public Health Practice with a concentration in Emergency Preparedness is designed to provide high level problem solving and critical thinking knowledge and skills that can be used in preparing for and responding to emergencies.
+The online Doctor of Public Health Program (DrPH) in Public Health Practice with a concentration in Emergency Preparedness provides high-level problem solving and critical thinking knowledge and skills that can be used in preparing for and responding to emergencies.

 Students in the DrPH program gain skills to: